Quarantine pests

 To protect us from infestation by quarantine pests, common regulations are applied for all EU Member States.
 The regulations mean that we

-• perform surveys for plant pests to enable early detection
+- perform surveys for plant pests to enable early detection

-• inspect plant material imported to the EU
+- inspect plant material imported to the EU

-• conduct tracing of origin of infections or infestations
+- conduct tracing of origin of infections or infestations

-• destroy infected or infested plant material.
+- destroy infected or infested plant material.

 If we find quarantine pests, we carry out measures to ensure that healthy plants are protected.
-We may, for example, introduce restrictions on what may be cultivated or on to handle soil and agricultural machinery.
+We may, for example, introduce restrictions on what may be cultivated or how to handle soil and agricultural machinery.
 We also limit the trading and movement of plants, plant products and other objects that can spread plant pests, on the basis of common regulations.

 We ensure that pests are a quarantine pest by diagnosis at laboratories.
 We have a national reference laboratory to assist us, Sweden’s national reference laboratory is located in Denmark at Fødevarestyrelsen [The Danish Veterinary and Food Administration].